Frequently asked questions

 Thesis upload

-To ensure that everyone can access scientific work without restrictions, PDFs must also be barrier-free.
+To ensure that everyone can access scholarly works without restrictions, PDFs must also be barrier-free.

 PDF/UA (Universal Accessbility) meets the requirements of the Web Content Accessibility Guidelines.
 If this is not possible, the PDF/A-2b format is also advantageous.
 A free tool for testing a PDF for accessibility is, for example, PAC3 PDF Accessibility Checker.

-Artistic theses are to be handed in without uploading for the plagiarism check at the responsible department secretary's office.
+Artistic theses are to be handed in at the responsible department secretary's office without undergoing a plagarism check.

-A bachelor's or master's thesis or dissertation can be submitted or uploaded as soon as it is ready for printing and all rights for images and/or notes used have been obtained.
+- A bachelor's or master's thesis or dissertation can be submitted or uploaded as soon as it is ready for printing and all rights for images and/or notes used have been obtained.
 This means that the review has taken place, no further changes need to be made and a title page is available.
-The uploaded version must be the same as the printed version, as the plagiarism check is also done with it.
-Therefore, be sure to check that it is the finished version of the work.

-If there are problems with the upload, the work can also be submitted to the library on a USB stick or the PDF can be sent to repository@moz.ac.at.
+If there are problems with the upload, the thesis can also be submitted to the library on a USB stick or the PDF can be sent to repository@moz.ac.at.

-A library discharge is required for the issuance of a degree certificate or to deregister from the program (form under Downloads ) It is a confirmation that no library works are borrowed or charges are outstanding.
+A "Bibliotheksentlastung", or a library discharge, is required for the issuance of a degree certificate or to deregister from the programme (form under Downloads).
+It is a confirmation that no library works are out on load and that there are no outstanding charges or fines on your account.

 Electronic music magazine publishing